Portland ME

 Izakaya Minato is the place in Portland to find high-end Japanese cuisine.
 This elegant restaurant combines the tradition of izakaya cooking with fresh, seasonal Maine ingredients.

-You’ll find menu classics such as Japanese grilled chicken, grilled fish, sashimi, and more.
+You’ll find menu classics – such as Japanese grilled chicken, grilled fish, and sashimi.
 If you aren’t familiar with Japanese fare, you can ask for the chef’s choice.

 In addition to these delicious menu options, you’ll find a full bar with a wide selection of craft beer, sake, and Japanese whiskey options.
 All this makes it possible to enjoy the unique fusion of Japan and coastal Maine!